Adelaice7/color-match-api/README.md

 I was able to achieve 500ms on average with processing the records here.

 There are many smaller things that could use improving, or just a different approach.
 With little experience in such projects, I cannot guarantee it will be a flawless processing of items.
+Multiple API endpoints could be added, as well as the model improved, by e.g. adding a customized type of ID generation to it.
+The `Product` model currently has no auto-generated ID as adding new products from scratch was not a required feature.

+The REST API responses could use improvements too.
+As I found no way to request JSON data for the main API endpoint, I have decided to just go with a URI-based one, this is why there's only path variables used.
+Custom errors could also be added, to avoid confusing the user.

-For the database, I have a named, virtual volume storing the data.
-This can be changed to a directory on the host machine if you want access to the data directly.
+For the database, I useed a named, virtual volume storing the data, this volume is called `db-data`.

+### Testing

+I have manually tested the application for various cases.

+I tried scenarios where I would give wrong input data:

+1. `/getProductsOfColor/L13awr2-00-132/3` results in HTTP Status code 500, and an internal error of ProductNotFoundException.
+2. `/getProductsOfColor/L1312-00-132` results in HTTP Status code 404 as no such path exists.
+3. `/getColor/5` results in HTTP Status code 500, and an internal error of ProductNotFoundException.
+4. Wrong URL in image path: does not process it, the exception is thrown to the Spring Batch configuration, in which the ItemProcessor filters out the record from being processed.

+As I was originally using field injection throughout the application, this did not allow mocking the beans.
+I have refactored the dependency injection in the services and controller, but I did not do the tests.
+I attempted mock testing, but it did not work quite as I'd expected it.
+I've tried unit and integral testing, but I ended up not including them.

+There might be some issues with the restarting of the Spring Batch job.

+I have also discovered that upon changing the data source for the PostgreSQL database in *docker-compose*, if it is set to a directory on the host machine, there are issues with the database initialization, which causes the application to quit, as it cannot connect.
+I did not go into further detail on this issue for now.

 ## Instructions on running the application